sergey-vun/microsoft-graph-docs/doc-stubs/api/managedTenants-credentialuserregistrationssummary-list.md

 ---

 # List credentialUserRegistrationsSummaries
-Namespace: microsoft.graph
+Namespace: microsoft.graph.managedTenants

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [credentialUserRegistrationsSummary](../resources/credentialuserregistrationssummary.md) objects and their properties.
+Get a list of the [credentialUserRegistrationsSummary](../resources/managedTenants-credentialuserregistrationssummary.md) objects and their properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).